itsananderson/resume/index.md

 ##### ACM Authoring and Asset Management

-I&#39;m building tools for authoring a wide variety of ad experiences.
-In addition to maintaining legacy ad creation tools, I&#39;m building the next generation of tooling using modern technology: Angular, ASP.NET, and Node, hosted on Windows Azure.
+I built tools for authoring a wide variety of ad experiences.
+In addition to maintaining legacy ad creation tools, I built the next generation of tooling using modern technology: Angular, ASP.NET, and Node, hosted on Windows Azure.

-In addition to client-side tools, I built, and am maintaining the backend service for storage, management, encoding, and delivery of creative assets such as images and videos.
-This service was built on cloud technology (Windows Azure), and is designed to be highly available and scalable.
+In addition to client-side tools, I built and maintained the backend service for storage, management, encoding, and delivery of creative assets such as images and videos.
+This service was built on cloud technology (Windows Azure), and designed to be highly available and scalable.

 ##### Bing Autopilot